CompScience101/kubernetes-load-balancer-1/README.md

 ## .gitlab-ci.yml Instructions
 - Run this file on Gitlab to use it.
 - You will need to enter your Docker Hub credentials in this file to push to dockerhub, which will be used by Kubernetes.
+Either use your own gitlab environment variables or replace the environment variabls with your hardcode credentials.

 ## heroku.yml Instructions
 1. Run this file on heroku to use it.